Wajkan/gambling-statistics/README.md

 ## Why It Exists

 Seeing your complete history laid out clearly is one of the most powerful tools for understanding and taking control of your own behavior.
 Not to judge — but to inform.

+## PSSSTT...

+Combining this platform with targeted advertising, affiliation and a native deposit and withdrawal method could create something larger than the casinos themselves — and for once, built in the interest of the user.